 - kosher salt and pepper to taste

 Preheat a cast iron pan on medium heat and add the oil.
-Lower the heat and cook the onions with a pinch of salt with the honey for 15 - 20 minutes until golden, add the garlic and saute until fragrant, about a minute.
+Lower the heat and saute the onions with a pinch of salt with the honey for 15 - 20 minutes until golden, add the garlic and saute until fragrant, about a minute.
 Cool slightly.
 Add all ingredients into a bowl and mix well.
 Refrigerate for a couple of hours.
 If using cream cheese let it sit at room temperature for a while to soften the cheese after your remove it from the fridge.
 Feel free to mix up the amounts of yogurt, cream cheese and sour cream.

 What's your favorite chip dip - dill pickle or onion ?